edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/explore_posts.rst

   whether the participant created the original post or contributed a response or comment to a different post.
 The list of posts includes the title of the post and the username of the participant who created the post.
-To see the comments or responses on any post, click **View Discussion** below the post to open the discussion on the **Discussion** page.
+To see the comments or responses on any post, select **View Discussion** below the post to open the discussion on the **Discussion** page.

 .. image:: ../../../shared/students/Images/Disc_UserContributions.png